 One element from The Eye of the World that is included in season 1 is the ruby-hilted dagger.
 In the novels, this is an artefact of Shadar Logoth, an ancient city that fell to ruin after its citizens locked themselves away during a past war that was decimating the world.

 The dagger is possessed by evil forces and manipulates whoever comes into its possession, which spells danger for one of the series’ most prominent characters.
 In February, Amazon released a teaser trailer that showed one individual coming across the dagger.
 We won’t reveal which character that is due to spoilers but, if you want to find out who it’ll be, check out the tweet below:

 Where the Shadow waits. pic.twitter.com/Y1WS0HFwqrFebruary 17, 2021

 Speaking to Entertainment Weekly, Judkins explained that the city of Shadar Logoth was "built from scratch for just 15 minutes of airtime", such is its importance to the plot.
-That might sound excessive, but it's necessary for The Wheel of Time's overarching story.
+That might sound excessive, but it's necessary to provide genuine authenticity to the show.

 We’ll also see the Heron Mark Blade included in season 1.
 In the book series, blademasters may decorate their swords with a heron mark, particularly if they have mastered the art of sword-to-sword combat.